TheTalentCat/website/_posts/2018/October/2018-10-21-Cultivate-The-Untrainable.md

 Bah.

-If you don't see significant value placed on the untrainables in a job advertisement, you're going to likely end up working with a lot of rotten coworkers.
+If you don't see significant value placed on the untrainables in a job advertisement, you're going to likely end up working with a lot of rotten co-workers.

 Why?